-Right now, there are no known effective strategies for preventing this syndrome from manifesting itself.
-The need to educate patients about the disease’s diagnosis and natural history cannot be overstated.
-In the vast majority of cases, IVIg and SCIg treatments will be required for an extended period to help alleviate and target the main symptoms.
+No known effective strategies exist currently for preventing this syndrome from manifesting itself.
+The need for patient education about MMN’s diagnosis and natural history is essential for this diagnosis.
+In most cases, IVIG and SCIG treatments will be necessary for an extended period to help alleviate and target the main symptoms.

 What is unfortunate for an MMN patient is that these treatments can be expensive and have unintended side effects.
-Despite routine treatment, the disease may progress, but it is almost always not fatal in its early stages.
+In addition, despite routine treatments, this disease may progress, but it is rarely fatal in its early stages.

 Improving Healthcare Team Results

-The outpatient setting should provide patients with regular visits to a primary neurologist and physical and occupational therapists to address their neurological symptoms.
-As a result of the predominant involvement of distal muscles in the upper limbs in multifocal motor neuropathy, patients may experience impairment in fine motor skills such as writing and drawing may be significantly impaired.
+The outpatient setting should provide MMN patients with regular visits to a primary neurologist and physical and occupational therapists to address their neurological symptoms.
+As a result of the predominant involvement of distal muscles in the upper limbs in multifocal motor neuropathy, patients may experience impairment in fine motor skills, such as writing and drawing.

-Therefore, it is recommended that patients receive regular physiotherapy and occupational therapy treatments to alleviate their symptoms.
+Therefore, doctors recommend that patients receive regular physiotherapy and occupational therapy treatments to alleviate their symptoms.